 What happens if you get a verbal scholarship offer?

 A coach may decide to extend a verbal scholarship offer at various points in the recruiting process.
 However, these offers are non-binding; they are unofficial verbal contracts between a coach and athlete.
-Nothing is set in stone until the student-athlete signs their National Letter of Intent.
+Nothing is set in stone until the student-athlete signs their financial aid agreement.

 Insider tip: Although not official, student-athletes should take verbal commitments seriously.
 Breaking them can sour coaches’ opinions on the recruit.